mapninja/Earthsys144/week07/03_TURN_IN_getting_xyz_tiles_from_earth_engine.md

 Now return to the Data Catalog sample script you opened earlier.

 1. Identify the image or image collection being displayed.

-2. Identify the visualization parameters.
+2. Identify the visualization parameters, particularly the name of the variable holding the parameters.

    They often look like this: